octopus-platform/joern/python/joern-tools/README.md

 joern-tools
 ===========

-Some simple code analysis tools build on top of joern.
+Some simple code analysis tools build on top of joern

 Installation
 ===